Ir directamente al contenido principal

 Use case 4: You sent a pricing quote

-It can feel intimidating to follow up with a prospect after sending a quote.
+Following up with a prospect after sending a quote can feel intimidating.
 It’s the moment of truth: Will they commit to your product or service?

 What should you write in this type of follow-up email?
 Be direct but not pushy.
 If you gave a verbal proposal, send the first follow-up within 24 hours.
 If you sent the quote via email, wait a couple of days.
 Stay cool, calm, and collected—don’t jump the gun with an overeager follow-up email that reeks of desperation.